 #3.
 Amboseli National Park

 Crowned by Mount Kilimanjaro, Africa’s highest peak, the Amboseli National Park is one of Kenya’s most popular parks.
-The name “Amboseli” comes from a Maasai word meaning “salty dust”, and it is one of the best places in Africa to view large herds of elephants up close.
+The name “Amboseli” comes from a Maasai word meaning “salty dust,” it is one of the best places in Africa to view large herds of elephants up close.

-Nature lovers can explore five different habitats here ranging from the dried-up bed of Lake Amboseli, wetlands with sulfur springs, the savannah, and woodlands.
+Nature lovers can explore five different habitats here, including the dried-up bed of Lake Amboseli, wetlands with sulfur springs, the savannah, and woodlands.

-They can also visit the local Maasai community who live around the park and experience their authentic culture thus it is one of the best national parks in Kenya.
+They can also visit the local Maasai community around the park and experience their authentic culture.
+Thus, it is one of the best national parks in Kenya.

 Attractions

-Major Attractions: Mount Kilimanjaro; Observation Hill which allows an overall view of the whole park, especially the swamps and elephants; Swamp below observation hill hosts many elephants, buffaloes, hippos, and a variety of waterfowl like pelican; Egyptian goose; contemporary Maasai culture and indigenous lifestyle; herds of elephants.
+Major Attractions: Mount Kilimanjaro; Observation Hill, which allows an overall view of the whole park, esswampsyandps, and elephants; the swamp below observation hill hosts many elephants, buffaloes, hippos, and a variety of waterfowl like pelicans; Egyptian goose; contemporary Maasai culture and Indigenous lifestyle; herds of elephants.

-Wildlife: Amboseli has over 80 different mammals to be found ranging from the tiny (and rarely seen) spectacled elephant shrew to the huge bulk of the African elephant.
+Wildlife: Amboseli has over 80 different mammals to be found, ranging from the tiny (and rarely seen) spectacled elephant shrew to the vast bulk of the African elephant.
 Few visitors will go home without superb elephant pictures with Kilimanjaro as a backdrop.
 There are over 400 bird species.

 How to get there